 The bill also includes conforming amendments to existing laws regarding the establishment of maximum speed limits by local authorities.
 It clarifies that any alterations to speed limits on state highways by local authorities require approval from the superintendent, except as provided in the new subsection.
-The changes outlined in this bill will take effect on July 1, 2025, and will apply to any proposed changes to speed limits made by county commissioners after that date.
+The changes outlined in this act will apply to proposed speed limit reductions by county commissioners starting July 1, 2025, with the act itself taking effect on the same date.

 Statutes affected: Introduced: 24-2-109, 31-5-303